stevensshlee-svg/Active-Directory-Home-Lab/Ticket Simulation/README.md

 # Overview
-This section of my portfolio aims to demonstrate my troubleshooting methodology for tier 1 tickets with issues relating to accounts, permissions, and group policies.
+This section of my portfolio demonstrates my troubleshooting methodology for common Tier 1 IT support issues.
+Each ticket simulates a real helpdesk scenario within a Windows Server / Active Directory lab environment.
+The tickets cover issues related to user accounts, permissions, group policies, and basic network services.
+For each scenario, I document the investigation process, root cause, remediation steps, and validation to show how the issue was resolved.
+The goal of this section is to highlight my approach to troubleshooting, documentation, and problem resolution in a helpdesk environment.